juristr/juristr.github.com/content/blog/using-the-nx-dependency-graph-in-custom-scripts.md

 ## Conclusion

-In this article we’ve briefly looked into the [Nx](https://nx.dev) dependency graph, how it works and especially how you can leverage it from your own code.
+We’ve briefly looked into the [Nx](https://nx.dev) dependency graph, how it works, and especially how you can leverage it from your own code.